 Remember also that the choices that you make regarding getting new equipment are influenced by the answers that you give to a series of interrelated questions such as the ones listed here: 1) How comfortable are you are with using technology; 2) What is your individual workflow?
 3) What is your budget?
 4) Where do you work?
 Specifically, do you live in a high income, economically developed country or in a low to middle income developing country?
 5) Does your university provide funding for research, including giving you access to discounted educational pricing for new equipment?
 6) How much technical support do you have access to, and does your university support Apple or Windows machines or, in the best of all possible worlds, does it support both platforms?
 7) Do you have access to the internet—and, if so—how fast and reliable is your internet service?
 8) Do you have free, unencumbered access to websites that are hosted outside your own country?
 Etc. etc.

 Generally speaking, if like me, you live in a high income, economically developed country, and also work at a research-intensive university, you will have a lot of choice.
 If, on the other hand, you live in a low to middle income developing country, your choices will unfortunately be much more restricted.
 So, regrettably, there will always be important disparities in terms of what equipment you can realistically aspire to obtain in different economic, sociocultural and geographic contexts.
-Specifically, basic infrastructure in developing countries may leave much to be desired.
+Specifically, basic infrastructure in developing countries such as a dependable electricity supply may leave much to be desired.
 While infrastructure can improve over time, other things such as climate-related factors are much more difficult to deal with, much less control.
 So, for example, if you live in an extremely hot (up to 500C/1200F), dusty country like the Sudan (where I worked a long time ago), there is little point in getting the latest, bestest, most bleeding edge (Apple?) equipment because this is exactly the kind of stuff that is most likely to fail in such a challenging environment.
 So, fellow Mac users, consider this doubtless unwelcome piece of advice: if you are doing ethnographic field work (particularly in remote rural areas), it is not overkill to consider getting yourself a really durable, dustproof Windows computer for the duration … Now, how about that for an innovation that is tough to swallow!

 In short, the most important question that you should always ask yourself is: “Do I really need to get this new software program/video camera?”
 Irrespective of where you live, whether technology is or is not your friend, or how much technical support you have, etc. you should always go through a rigorous decision-making process which involves carefully considering the costs and benefits of getting (or not getting) whatever you are considering buying.
 Above all, always be ready to adapt your aspirations and/or your equipment to local circumstances.
 It is only after you have gone through this preliminary decision-making process that you are in a good position to make an informed decision.
 I return to these kinds of issues in more detail at the end of this page when I discuss how AI-assisted technologies might be helpful for CA transcription.